monkeyatcomputer/bundoorascouts.org/_posts/2019-10-12-October-Working-Bee.md

  - Clean up all debris around the new fence
  - Cut back bushes.

-One of our Cubs, Daniel, recorded surprise man-on-the-street interviews of everyone hard at work cooking lunch, creating a lockable storage space for a weekly hall hire group, cleaning up and organising equipment in our new kitchen.
+One of our Cubs, Daniel, recorded surprise man-on-the-street interviews of everyone hard at work cooking lunch, creating a lockable storage space for a weekly hall hire group, cleaning up, and organising equipment in our new kitchen.
 Thanks Daniel!

 {% include youtube.html code='8cvMQSQBRHs' %}